IFC (Canadian TV channel): Programming

 Like its U.S. namesake, the channel originally focused almost exclusively on smaller independent films.
 However, it eventually broadened its programming to include more mainstream films as many independent studios became divisions of major film companies.
-It has also de-emphasized the use of the full Independent Film Channel name, instead using the IFC acronym, possibly due to the decreasing number of independent films in its programming lineup.
+It also de-emphasized the use of the full Independent Film Channel name in favor of the IFC acronym, possibly due to the decreasing number of independent films in its programming lineup.
 The channel still utilized the 2001 IFC logo rather than the current-day American version, which was still used by IFC Films at the time of the network's closure.

 IFC also began to regularly air TV series.
-These are mostly second-run programs that previously aired on other Canadian channels, such as sister channel Showcase.
-None of the American version's original programming airs on this channel; they have instead been picked up by competing Canadian channels.
+These were mostly second-run programs that previously aired on other Canadian channels, such as sister channel Showcase.
+None of the American version's original programming aired on this channel; they had instead been picked up by competing Canadian channels.
 For example, Portlandia premiered on Super Channel and aired in syndication on BiteTV (Now Makeful).
 For a number of years, it mainly carried content from the American cable network Showtime under a licensing agreement with that network's owner, the CBS Corporation.

 As of December 2013, Bell Media, the rival broadcaster of IFC Canada's parent company Corus Entertainment, had an exclusive deal for the American channel's original programming; including The Spoils of Babylon (which premiered on The Movie Network) and Comedy Bang!
 Bang! (which currently airs on MuchMusic), as well as past shows.